magento/pagebuilder-docs/docs/viewports/how-viewports-work.md

 ## Summary

 Viewports in Page Builder provide a way to control the responsiveness of your content.
 Knowing how viewports work is the first step.
-Learning how to use them in your own content types is next.
-Continue with [How to add viewports](how-to-add-viewports.md) to create and customize your own viewports for existing and custom content types.
+Learning how to add your own viewports is next.
+Continue with [How to add viewports](how-to-add-viewports.md) to create and customize additional viewports for Page Builder.